-The future is digital and that includes how we keep track of equipment.
+The future is digital, and that includes how we keep track of equipment.
 Whether in the rental industry or construction, you want to know where your equipment is and how it’s performing.
-Rental Equipment Register put together a few tips from industry experts on utilizing the most out of telematics and software.
+Rental Equipment Register put together a few industry experts’ tips on utilizing the most out of telematics and software.

 says Loren Carlson, operations manager, Star Rentals.
 “Once made, it is very costly to rectify,” Carlson says.
 “Make sure you have a clear understanding of the pain points of the current system, or lack of system.
 Establish a clear understanding of what you intend to improve, and how you will measure success.
 The best way to do this is to solicit input from every level and area of the company.”
 Once completed, this serves as the basis for evaluating IT options and helps to keep the evaluation discussion focused.

 Once the IT decision is made, invest time in configuring it before it’s rolled out, to make the user interface as intuitive as possible, says Carlson.
 “It may be capable of great things, but if users struggle to adapt to it, your returns will be delayed while you waste time and energy pushing users to use it.
 The same applies with back-end system integration.
 Creating an implementation Roadmap ahead of time will ensure you realize the benefits as quickly as possible.”

 As you evaluate IT options, think about who and what will benefit from technology first, says Martin Roath of ZTR Control Systems.
 “Some benefits will be easy to quantify, while others may be more financially intangible,” Roath says.
 “For example, technology benefits could affect culture or customer experience in undeniable ways that are difficult to measure in dollars.”

-4: Consider application flexibility: As time passes, requirements for IT can change so be sure to look for solutions that don’t limit your future, says Roath.
+As time passes, requirements for IT can change so be sure to look for solutions that don’t limit your future, says Roath.
 “As you think about your people, processes, and other business systems, be sure to consider integration capabilities that connect your business systems together,” he says.

 Make the structure accessible to everyone in the company.
 “This can be scaled to any size business, but the key is to have expert level assistance readily available,” Carlson says.